Melusine: Charming Water Fairy In European Legend About Taboo And Broken Promise

 Melusine – Beautiful But Elusive Fresh -Water Mermaid

-Melusine strongly inspired folk tales and medieval literature, and her own story was given in many different versions but most of them confirm that Melusine was the oldest of Pressina's three daughters (two others were Meliot and Palatina.)
+Melusine strongly inspired folk tales and medieval literature, and her own story has many different versions.
+Still, most of them confirm that Melusine was the oldest of Pressina's three daughters (two others were Meliot and Palatina).

 Melusine is usually depicted as a beautiful young creature with the head and upper body of a woman and the tail of a fish but sometimes also with wings.
 She is an elusive and potentially dangerous spirit dwelling in and around streams and freshwater springs.